 Deciding whether to take money from your pension over time rather than in one go is an important consideration - it can greatly affect the amount of tax you pay.
-In reality, most people want their pension to provide a regular income in retirement - like a replacement salary.

 But it's important to choose the retirement option that's right for you.